-Is there such a thing as a Stihl 096?
+Is there such a chainsaw as the STIHL 096?

-After spending a couple of hours trying to find out anything about it, I don’t think it exists.
-I’m happy to be proven wrong, but here’s why I think that…
+After spending hours trying to find out anything about it, we don’t think it exists.
+We’re happy to be proven wrong, but this is why we came to that conclusion 👇

-Google search results only bring up literally three mentions of it:
+Search results only bring up three mentions of it:

 - My Tractor Forum here